jindrichmynarz/dissertation/parts/loading.md

 We developed a CLI tool to perform this task.
 [*sparql-to-jsonld*](https://github.com/jindrichmynarz/sparql-to-jsonld) retrieves data from a SPARQL endpoint and converts it to JSON-LD.
-It requires a SPARQL SELECT query to select IRIs of the RDF resources of interest, a SPARQL CONSTRUCT query to define their descriptions, and a JSON-LD frame to coerce the obtained RDF graphs describing the resources into a regular JSON-LD tree layout.
+It requires a SPARQL SELECT query to select IRIs of the RDF resources of interest, a SPARQL CONSTRUCT query to retrieve their descriptions, and a JSON-LD frame to coerce the obtained RDF graphs describing the resources into a regular JSON-LD tree layout.
 The SPARQL CONSTRUCT query is used to select or construct relevant features of the described resource.
 The provided JSON-LD frame is used twice: first as a frame with the JSON-LD Framing API and then as a context for the JSON-LD compaction ([Longley et al., 2014](#Longley2014)) to shorten IRIs and JSON-LD values.
 The tool outputs [Newline Delimited JSON](http://ndjson.org) (NDJSON) that features each framed description on a separate line.